Introduction

 There are too many paths, too many explanations, too many approaches.

-And none of them seem directly connected to one’s own experience.
+And none of them seem directly connected to real experience.

 This confusion is natural.